boostorg/hana/README.md

 > Don't worry, the list is very long because each unit test and example is a
 > different target.

-If you want to add unit tests or examples, just add a source file where it makes sense to do so and then re-run the CMake generation step so the new source file is known to the build system.
+If you want to add unit tests or examples, just add a source file in `test/` or `example/` and then re-run the CMake generation step so the new source file is known to the build system.
 If the relative path from the root of the  project to the new source file is `path/to/file.cpp`, a target named `path.to.file` to compile the file will be created when CMake is run.

 > #### Tip for Sublime Text users